lbpoland/book/meta/canon.md

 Desire does not necessitate action — Longing can be an invitation to wait.
 Not every desire requires immediate fulfilment or even eventual action.
 Longing sometimes serves to open hearts to deeper trust.

 Desire reveals relationship — When desire is brought to God, it strengthens relationship.
 When desire is hidden or seized, it weakens trust.
 Desire is a mirror of the heart’s orientation toward the Source.

+Canon Additions / Clarifications (Chapter 11)

+Weight as Counsel — Weight felt in the heart is counsel, not condemnation.
+It signals moral gravity and invites conversation with God.
+Heaviness may indicate to wait, proceed with care, or stop.
+Listening to weight is an act of wisdom.

+Consequences as Moral Physics — Consequences are natural outworkings of choices, not punitive actions.
+They teach and bring awareness.
+Pain from consequences invites adjustment and deeper trust.

+Balance of Choices — Large, weighty decisions are often balanced by many small, daily choices.
+Decisions interact and accumulate.
+Scales illustrate this, showing that one heavy choice can be balanced by multiple light choices.

+Restraint as Cultivation — Saying no now is an act of cultivation.
+Refusing unripe fruit, delaying union, or waiting to speak prepares hearts and circumstances for greater fullness later.

+Inaction as Action — Choosing not to act is itself a choice with weight and consequences.
+Neutrality influences.
+Wisdom requires awareness of when inaction harms.

+Fear as Invitation — Fear reveals what one values.
+Addressing fear through conversation with God transforms fear into trust.
+Hiding fear leads to suspicion and distortion of desires.

+Interconnectedness of Choices — Each choice affects not only the decision‑maker but also others—creatures, creation, communities.
+Recognising interconnectedness is part of moral maturity.

+Teaching Through Stories — Messengers use parables about gardeners, shepherds, and potters to teach about choice and weight.
+Stories embed lessons without coercion, allowing listeners to find themselves in the narrative.

+Symbols for Weight — New record symbols (concentric rings, scales, myrrh scent) help convey the weight of choices to future generations.
+They teach that weight is part of memory and should not be erased.

+Prayer as Weight Release — Saying “My heart is heavy” is a prayer that invites God to share the burden.
+Weight can be lifted through prayer, not by ignoring or denying it.

+Choice and Trust — Trust transforms weight from crushing to instructive.
+The moral physics of choice are designed to lead beings back to relationship, not to bind them in fear.

+Loyalty and Discernment — Loyalty to a leader (like Samyaza’s loyalty to the Bright One) must be weighed against the greater loyalty to God.
+Weight helps discern when to remain and when to step away.

+Intervention Boundaries — Watchers may feel weight to intervene but must ask.
+Non‑intervention remains an act of trust even when weight is heavy.
+They may mark the desire to act as spirals in their records.